Skip to content

 The count here is independent of number of versions.
 Thus, there are two configurations in this case, each with any number of versions.

-In addition, "Naming Standards" is simply included in the Customer Models count, which is all the models based upon model types defined in MANAGE > Metamodels.
+In addition, "Naming Standards" is simply included in the Customer Models count, which is all the models based upon model types defined in Manage > Metamodels.

 Repository Configuration Statistics